 - No Application Fee

 - Up to Six, 6-week Lab Rotations

 - $26,000 Annual Stipend

 Curriculum: Students admitted to GPiBS enroll in a uniform fall curriculum, which includes four sequential courses that cover basic elements of each participating program.
 During the spring semester, students enroll in a number of modular courses offered by the departments and programs, and choose among a variety of different specialty areas.

 Rotations: During both semesters, students also participate in 6-week long lab rotations with faculty mentors of their choice.
 Three such rotations are required, though six rotation sessions are available.
 GPiBS students will spend their mornings in class and their afternoons in the lab getting hands-on experience.
 This allows the students ample time in a variety of labs to make an educated decision on which graduate program and mentor they wish to complete their Ph.D. studies with.
 This decision is made at the end of the spring semester.

-Benefits to the GPiBS program include no application fees, a $26,000 yearly stipend, health insurance, access to the student health and wellness clinic, and access to the student fitness club.
+Benefits: The GPiBS program has no application fee, pays each student a $26,000 yearly stipend, provides health insurance ($3,500), pays all tuition and fees ($9,000), provides access to the student health and wellness clinic, and access to the student fitness club.
 All students who are in good academic standing, meet the requirements of the program, and attend all mandatory functions will keep these benefits throughout their time in graduate school at OUHSC.